syn990/SYN-OS/README.md

 ### [syn-pacstrap-variables.sh](https://github.com/syn990/SYN-OS/blob/main/SYN-OS-V4/SYN-INSTALLER-SCRIPTS/syn-pacstrap-variables.sh)

-This script is responsible for defining the kage installation variables used by pacstrap during the initial setup of the main system.

 The script includes multiple variables that contain the names of packages to be installed.
 These variables can be modified to add or remove packages as needed to customize the SYN-OS installation.

 Here are the main package variables: (All packages are using Arch Linux offical repositories)